tjd1234/cmpt120fall2022/lectures/lecture12/lecture12notes.md

 	print('Unknown semester code:', code)
 ```

 This if-statement has 3 conditions.
-Python checks them one at time, in order
+Python checks them **one at time in order
-from top to bottom.
+from top to bottom**.
 The first condition that is `True`, Python runs the
 indented code underneath and then jumps out of the if-statement.
 If none of
 the conditions are true, the code in the `else` part is executed.

-Exactly one of the blocks of indented code in this if-statement are executed.

 **Example**: Transit Fares

-The city bus system has these rules for fares:
+A city bus system has these rules for fares:

 - Children 12 and under ride *free*.
 - Youths 14 to 18, or seniors 65 and older, pay *concession* fares.